SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/data_description.rst

 .. figure:: images/jailbar.png
    :name: jailbar
+   :alt: Images with regular vertical striping due to the jailbar effect.

    Crosstalk correction for a bright point source (left), and faint source (right).
 Images on the top are before correction; images